The Legend of Zelda: Skyward Sword: Scenario

-The script for cinematic scenes was written by Naoki Mori, who joined the project for one and a quarter years in his role: the cinematic director was Shigeki Yoshida, who was brought on at the same time as and worked on the storyboards with Mori.
+The script for cinematic scenes was written by Naoki Mori, who joined the project for one and a quarter years in his role: the cinematic director was Shigeki Yoshida, who was brought on at the same time and worked on the storyboards with Mori.
 The initial script was proposed by Fujibayashi based on his perception of the game's structure.
 As the game's theme was the use of the sword, and the sword most associated with the series was the Master Sword, the team decided to make it an origin story for the weapon.
 An early element was whether to incorporate the creation of Hyrule, while also needing to explain the creation of Skyloft: this initial stage of story development ended up being difficult as their initial story plans were full of contradictions to established series lore due to them wanting to create an origin story for the entire series.
 These issues were further complicated by the third year of development with the necessity of finalizing the gameplay and environments.
 Feigning illness, Fujibayashi shut himself away in a hotel room and wrote the synopsis in a single day.
 Mori wrote the dialogue based on Fujibayashi's synopsis, who needed to work out the fine details with Fujibayashi.
 A scene Fujibayashi was intent on including was where Zelda jumped from the edge of Skyloft and Link caught her: this was fitted in for the two characters after the end of Link's exam.
 The early part of the story was quite different from earlier Zelda games, playing out in a similar way to a school drama.
 Once the script was finished, it was handed to Yoshida so his team could create the cinematics.
 The total number of cinematics was estimated as 79, coming to over 120 minutes.